willthames/octopress/source/_posts/2014-07-21-completing-the-kokoda-challenge.markdown

 end Phil just shouted across the bridge to stop and let us through.
-Graciously the other direction paused as we came through (they really didn't have any other way of knowing, the traffic was that bad), even apologising for holding us up in our running kit.
+Graciously the other direction paused as we came through (they really didn't have any other way of knowing, the traffic was that bad), even apologising for holding us up in our cooler running kit while they were decked out for walking over night.
 And then it was the trek across the fields again and we were at the checkpoint.

 Dinner!
 I had made chicken soup a few weeks before in preparation, and